shka/STRTprep/doc/protocol.md

 - **Step 2: [Design of your experiments](#design-of-experiments).** Edit `src/conf.yaml` and `src/samples.csv`.

+> At first, you should specify only the three required columns for `src/samples.csv` and go through until step 4.
+Then you repeat from the step 2 again.

-- **Step 3: Preprocessing and quality-check.** Run as follows, then check `out/byGene/samples.xls`; see also [a section in "Interpretation of the results"](result.md#quality-check).
+- **Step 3: Preprocessing and quality-check.** Run as follows, then check `out/byGene/samples.xls`; see also "[Quality check](result.md#quality-check)".
 ```bash
 rake -m -j `gnproc` qc > qc.log 2>&1
 ```

+> Since many intermediate tasks in the step 3 are skipped, it would finish quickly in the second round or later.

+> You need `. bin/setup.sh` again before the steps 3, 4 and 5, when you restert after logout/exit.

-- **Step 4: Differential expression tests.** Run as follows, and check `out/byGene/diffexp.xls` and `out/byGene/plugin_*`, then go back to the step 2 if any changes or problems; see also [a section in "Interpretation of the results"](result.md#differential-expression-tests).
+- **Step 4: Differential expression tests.** Run as follows, and check `out/byGene/diffexp.xls` and reports by plugins, then go back to the step 2 if you add or change the test designs; see also "[Differential expression tests](result.md#differential-expression-tests)".
 ```bash
 rake gene > gene.log 2>&1
 ```

-- **Step 5: High resolution analysis.** Run as follows, and check `out/byTFE/diffexp.xls` and `out/byTFE/plugin_*`, then enjoy further downstream analysis!
-See also [a section in "Interpretation of the results"](results.md#high-resolution-analysis).
+- **Step 5: High resolution analysis.** Run as follows, and check `out/byTFE/diffexp.xls` and reports by plugins, then enjoy further downstream analysis!
 ```bash
 rake > tfe.log 2>&1
 ```

-> You need `. bin/setup.sh` again before the steps 3, 4 and 5, when you logout/exit before the step.

 ## Protocol details